Sonata Arctica's keyboard gear info

 In 2016 Henrik switched to use Korg Kronos 61 and back to Roland Ax-7.
 [17] He got high-end Mackie ML32 midi mixer as well.

-I saw Sonata Arctica live on 2019 Finnish tour and he used Korg Kronos, SV-1, Clavia Nord organ and again Alesis Vortex.
+I saw Sonata Arctica live in 2019 and he used Korg Kronos, SV-1, Clavia Nord organ and again Alesis Vortex.

-Again I saw them live on 2023 Finnish tour and Henrik used Korg Chrome and Clavia Nord Electro.
+Again I saw them live in 2023 Henrik used Korg Chrome and Clavia Nord Electro.
 For Sonata Arctica music the advanced sounds of Kronos are not necessary as bread and butter sounds from lighter Chrome will suffice.
 Nord Electro is lighter as well compared to Nord Organ and has piano sounds.

 References: